sapcc/networking-ccloud/doc/source/architecture/switch-config.rst

 Multi AZ Network
 -----------------
-Networks with a single AZ are identified by having a availability_zones list of size N.
+Networks with multiple AZs are identified by having a availability_zones list of size N, meaning all possible AZs of the region.
+Networks only spanning some but not all AZs are not supported by the driver.
 Regional networks are expected to not have an AZ hint set.

 ::